Novum/vkQuake/readme.md

 # Installation

 ## Windows
 It is recommended to use the installer on Windows.
 This sets up start menu entries for the original and remastered Quake versions.
-Save games and config files will be written to the user folder instead of the Quake data folder.
+Save data and config files will be written to the user folder (`%APPDATA\vkQuake`) instead of the Quake data folder.

 Otherwise copy all files inside the `vkquake-<version>_win64` or `vkquake-<version>_win32` folder in the zip to the Quake base directory.
 Overwrite any existing files.
 Afterward to run the game just execute `vkQuake.exe`.